Elitewood cover replacement with new Maxxwood & Equinox Louvered System patio cover

 Read here about patio covers leaking and possible answers.

-Living on a beautiful golf course, they could not enjoy their views because their existing low lying patio cover was blocking their views.
-They complained that their cover was very depressing and a thorn in their side.
+Living on a beautiful golf course, they could not enjoy their views because their existing low-lying patio cover was blocking their views.
+They complained that their body was very depressing and had a thorn in their side.

 Read about your different patio cover attachment options here:

-After the removal of their existing patio cover structure, we had to have their roof and fascia boards replaced as well as their gutter system.
-Upon discovery, we found that the homes electrical was a fire hazard and was a liability for their new patio cover install, which also got replaced.
+After removing their existing Elitewood patio cover structure, we had to replace their roof, fascia boards, and gutter system.
+Upon discovery, we found that the home’s electrical was a fire hazard and liability for their new patio cover install, which also got replaced.